notmuch/notmuch/doc/notmuch-emacs.rst

 You can change the overall appearance of the notmuch-hello screen by customizing the variables

-.. emacsvar:: notmuch-hello-sections
+.. el:defcustom:: notmuch-hello-sections

        |docstring::notmuch-hello-sections|

-.. emacsvar:: notmuch-hello-thousands-separator
+.. el:defcustom:: notmuch-hello-thousands-separator

        |docstring::notmuch-hello-thousands-separator|

-.. emacsvar:: notmuch-show-logo
+.. el:defcustom:: notmuch-show-logo

        |docstring::notmuch-show-logo|

-.. emacsvar:: notmuch-column-control
+.. el:defcustom:: notmuch-column-control

     Controls the number of columns for saved searches/tags in notmuch view.